The Battlers (novel): Reviews

 The News of Adelaide named the novel their book of the week with the reviewer finding: "Here is a good Australian story.
-Miss Tennant has a fine humor, not slapstick variety, but with a subtle freshness and sparkle that few writers possess.
+Miss Tennant has fine humor, not slapstick variety, but with a subtle freshness and sparkle that few writers possess.
 It is not Wodehouse; it is not that Oxonian Anthony Armstrong; it is not anybody of whom I can think just now.
 It is Kylie Tennant, with a personality all her own, who entertains. amuses, and instructs."